Julie-Fabre/bombcell/README.md

 - [npy-matlab](https://github.com/kwikteam/npy-matlab) (to load .npy data in).
 - If you have z-lib compressed ephys data, compressed with [mtscomp](https://github.com/int-brain-lab/mtscomp), you will additionally need the [zmat toolbox](https://uk.mathworks.com/matlabcentral/fileexchange/71434-zmat).
 More information about compressing ephys data [here](https://www.biorxiv.org/content/biorxiv/early/2023/05/24/2023.05.22.541700.full.pdf?%3Fcollection=).
-- to compute fast ACGs, we use a function (`CCGHeart.c`) part of the [FMAToolbox](https://fmatoolbox.sourceforge.net/), and it is already included in bombcell.
-- the functions to compute distance metrics and signal-to-noise ratio are based on functions in [sortingQuality](https://github.com/cortex-lab/sortingQuality)
 - MATLAB toolboxes:
     - Signal Processing Toolbox
     - Image Processing Toolbox
     - Statistics and Machine Learning Toolbox
     - Parallel Computing Toolbox

+In addition we would like to acknowledge:
+- to compute fast ACGs, we use a function (`CCGHeart.c`) part of the [FMAToolbox](https://fmatoolbox.sourceforge.net/), and it is already included in bombcell.
+- the functions to compute distance metrics and signal-to-noise ratio are based on functions in [sortingQuality](https://github.com/cortex-lab/sortingQuality)

 ### 🤗 Support and citing